hanktchen18/quote-and-performance-dashboard/README.md

-# EnKoat Contractor Quote System
+# Quote System and Performance Dashboard

 A full-stack application designed for EnKoat company to manage contractor quote submissions and visualize project performance metrics.